|Shelf Time:||24 Months||Certificate:||CE|

 How to use?

-Bring tests, specimens, buffer and/or controls to room temperature (15-30°C) before
+Allow the test cassette, specimen, buffer and/or controls to reach room temperature (15-30°C) prior to testing.

-4. Wait for the colored band to appear.
-The result should be read at 5 minutes.
+Wait for the colored line(s) to appear.
+Read result at 15 minutes.
 Do not interpret the result after 20 minutes.

 INTERPRETATION OF RESULTS

-One colored band appears in the control band region (C).
-No band appears in the test band region (T).
+NEGATIVE: One colored line appears in the control region (C).
+No apparent colored line appears in the test region (T).

-Control band fails to appear.
-Results from any test which has not produced a control band at the specified reading time must be discarded.
-Please review the procedure and repeat with a new test.
-If the problem persists, discontinue using the kit immediately and contact your local distributor.
+INVALID: Control line fails to appear.
+Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
+Review the procedure and repeat the test with a new test cassette.
+If the problem persists, discontinue using the test kit immediately and contact your local distributor.